2013 Lexus ES Hybrid Interior

 - "Just below the ES' center screen sits an analog clock - an apparent requirement in the luxury segment -- with real bamboo wood accents giving the cabin a dash of color." -- Left Lane News

-Reviewers say that the all-new ES 300h offers comfortable, supportive front seats and one of the most spacious back seats you’re likely to find.
-Leatherette upholstery and 10-way power front seats are standard, while options include leather seats, as well as heated or climate-controlled front seats.
+Reviewers say that the ES 300h offers comfortable, supportive front seats and one of the most spacious back seats you’re likely to find.
+Leatherette upholstery and 10-way power-adjustable front seats are standard, while options include leather upholstery and heated or climate-controlled front seats.
 Despite the spacious, comfortable accommodations, one reviewer notes that the ventilated front seats don’t offer much cooling.

 - "There's little doubt that the ES cabin should be spacious enough for most drivers and passengers.
 The latest model is now closer to the full-size Avalon rather than the Camry, and as a result provides generous amounts of leg, head, hip and shoulder space." -- Edmunds